Economic Situation

 Classmate’s Post

-I am not sure it safe to side with the government when choosing to say fiscal policy or monetary policy is better, but as for the recession that occurred, Fiscal Policy used through the ARRA took us out of the recession.
-This stimulus package boosted the economy by putting cash into people’s pockets- or as the government hoped, out of their pockets!
+I am not sure it is safe to side with the government when choosing to say fiscal policy or monetary policy is better, but as for the recession that occurred, Fiscal Policy used through the ARRA took us out of the recession.
+This stimulus package boosted the economy by putting cash into people’s pockets- or, as the government hoped, out of their pockets!
 Just one month following Obama’s inauguration, he signs a bill to initiate the “largest countercyclical fiscal action in American history” (Wheelan,2010).

-The economist theory that “there is no such thing as a free lunch” made me ponder fiscal policy and if it was in fact the “solution” to the recession.
+The economist’s theory that “there is no such thing as a free lunch” made me ponder fiscal policy and whether it was the “solution” to the recession.
 From the FRED analysis snapshot, the CPI of this county is on the rise as unemployment rates remain the lowest they have ever been.
-Coupled with that our interest rates are low right now too.
-This triple threat is not something to be proud of Mr. President.
-There is no such thing as a free lunch captures the issues that still lie ahead. ” You don’t get something for nothing”.
+Coupled with that, our interest rates are low right now too.
+This triple threat is not something to be proud of, Mr. President.
+There is no such thing as a free lunch that captures the issues still ahead.
+“You don’t get something for nothing.”

 References

 Bonello, F. & Lobo, I. (2015).
-Taking sides: Clashing Views on economic Issues.
+Taking sides: Clashing Views on Economic Issues.
 (16th Ed.) https://fred.stlouisfed.org/

 Wheelan, C. (2014).
 Naked Economics: Undressing the dismal science.